 Gah Ghin Skuss continues to learn by exploring the history of Haida culture guided by the Great Spirit, his ancestors and the land.

 “The great spirit has breathed art into my soul to carry throughout the world the dreams, wants and desires of my people, so we may continue to strive for peace, love and happiness for all.”
-Gah Ghin Skuss has chosen to support Skidgate Inlet Adult Day Program.
+Gah Ghin Skuss has chosen to support Skidgate Elders.